andreluizmartinsramos/vanilla-calc/README.md

 It was used the Jest - Delightful JavaScript Testing.

 -   All tests are kept in /test folder
--   It was mamed following: /src/main.js > /test/main.test.js
+-   It was named following the pattern: /src/main.js > /test/main.test.js

 To load the tests use the command bellow: